-The Dayton Law Review welcomes submission of manuscripts throughout the year.
-We prefer that the manuscripts conform to The Bluebook: A Uniform System of Citation (19th ed.) and The Redbook: A Manual Legal Style (2002).
+The University of Dayton Law Review welcomes submission of articles throughout the year.
+We prefer that the articles conform to The Bluebook: A Uniform System of Citation (20th ed.) and The Redbook: A Manual Legal Style (3d ed., 2002).

 University of Dayton Law Review